 The sensitivity analysis below is based on a change in an assumption while holding all other assumptions constant.
-In practice this is unlikely to occur and changes in some of the assumptions may be correlated, for example a change in interest rate and a change in foreign currency interest rates.
+In practice this is unlikely to occur and changes in some of the assumptions may be correlated, for example a change in interest rate and a change in foreign currency exchange rates.

-The following table details how the Group's income and equity would (decrease)/increase on a before tax basis, given a 10% depreciation in the respective currencies against Sterling and in accordance with IFRS 7 all other variables remaining constant.
-A 10% depreciation in the value of Sterling against the respective currencies would have the opposite effect.
+The following table details how the Group's income and equity would (decrease)/increase on a before tax basis, given a 10% revaluation in the respective currencies against Sterling and in accordance with IFRS 7 all other variables remaining constant.
 The 10% change represents a reasonably possible change in the specified foreign exchange rates in relation to the Group's functional currencies.